OpenDreamProject/OpenDream/README.md

 **OpenDream requires .NET 8.** You can check your version by running `dotnet --version`.
 It should be at least `8.0.0`.

 To build, one can use a C# compiler (such as MSBuild) to compile the various projects described in the solution.
-To use the .NET build system, simply run `dotnet build` in the OpenDream directory.
-This will build all of the solutions and put the resultant binaries in `bin`
+To use the .NET build system, simply run `dotnet build -c Release` in the OpenDream directory.
+This will build all of the solutions in release mode and put the resultant binaries in `bin`

 ## Testing
 OpenDream makes use of a unit testing framework.
 You can run these unit tests by running `dotnet test` in the OpenDream directory.
 This will run all of the RobustToolbox tests, as well as the DM language tests which can be found under `Content.Tests/DMProject/Tests/`.
 To add to the unit tests, simply create a `.dm` file under the Tests directory with `/proc/RunTest()` as the entry point.
 Optionally you can also add flags to the test, such as `// COMPILE ERROR` to mark that this test should cause a compile error.